suren-atoyan/x-python/README.md

 await xPython.init();
 ```

 Usually, we do initialize `xPython` before using other methods (like `exec`, `complete`, etc), but it's not mandatory :slightly_smiling_face: So, you can go ahead and do `xPython.exec({ code: '...' })` without doing `xPython.init()` - it will do `xPython.init()` on first `xPython.exec` (or `.complete`, `.format` and any other supported method) call if it's not initialized.
 The aim of the existence of a separate initialize method is to provide full flexibility to developers.
 The initialization process takes time and it should be possible to handle that time in the way you want.
-So, you can do `await xPython.init();` at the begging or do it after a certain user action or, if you are okay with your users waiting a little bit more after the first execution then you can skip the initialization process and it will be handled automatically :slightly_smiling_face:
+So, you can do `await xPython.init();` at the beginning or do it after a certain user action or, if you are okay with your users waiting a little bit more after the first execution then you can skip the initialization process and it will be handled automatically :slightly_smiling_face:

 #### .exec

-`exec` - one of the most frequently used.
+`exec` is one of the most frequently used.
 Basically, it's for executing python code.
 A simple usage looks like this:

 ```javascript
 import * as xPython from '@x-python/core';